Two or three pilots

 First flight of a new, higher performance variant of the AW101 took place in September 2006.
 This variant is fitted with British Experimental Rotor Programme (BERP) IV composite main rotor blades, more powerful CT7-8E engines rated at 1884kW and a new integrated cockpit display system with five 10in x 8in LCD displays.

 In March 2007, the UK Royal Air Force agreed to buy six new AW101 already delivered to Denmark.
 The helicopters were transferred to the RAF in June 2007.
 They were fitted with new BERP main rotor blades and entered service in 2008.
-Denmark will receive replacement helicopters.
+Denmark received replacement helicopters.

 Algeria signed a contract with AgustaWestland to purchase six AW101 helicopters in November 2007.
 A total of 170 AW101 helicopters were ordered by the customers worldwide by that time.

 The Royal Norwegian Air Force (RoNAF) placed an order for 16 AW101 helicopters to meet their Norwegian All Weather SAR Helicopter (NAWSARH) requirement.
 Under the $1.58bn (€1.15bn) contract, AgustaWestland will also supply spares, technical support and training services for 15 years, which can be optionally extended for a further five years.
-The contract will also include an option to purchase six additional aircraft.
-Deliveries to the RoNAF are expected to start from 2017 and will continue through 2020.
+The contract also includes an option to purchase six additional aircraft.

 The first AW101 helicopter under the contract was delivered to the RoNAF in November 2017, while the remaining helicopters are expected to be delivered by the end of 2020.

 In April 2019, the Polish Ministry of National Defence (MND) awarded a PLN1.65bn ($430m) contract to Leonardo for the delivery of four AW101 helicopters.
 Deliveries are scheduled to be completed by 2022.